Vinai/VinaiKopp_JsMessages/README.md

 Description
 -----------
 This extensions aims to be a drop in replacement for the Magento `core/message` block, causing session splash messages to be rendered client side in the browser using JavaScript.
-The splash messages are send using a cookie `jsmessages`.
+The splash messages are sent using a cookie `jsmessages`.

 This extension probably is mainly useful when implementing some kind of full page cache.